jddixon/xlattice/README.md

 ## Utilities

-These are servers and tools used by XLattice components.
+These are servers and tools used by or using XLattice components.

 * [CryptoServer](https://jddixon.github.io/xlattice/cryptoServer.html)
 * [Upax](https://jddixon.github.io/xlattice/upax.html)